Bash Networking Commands for Beginners

 Replace with the actual domain name you want to look up.
 The command will provide you with the corresponding IP address associated with the domain.

 These are just a few of the essential Bash networking commands that will help you get started with managing and troubleshooting your network connections.
 By using these commands, you can gain a better understanding of your network infrastructure and efficiently resolve networking issues.
-With practice, you will become more comfortable using these tools, which will allow you to maintain and optimize your network with ease.
+With practice, you will become more comfortable using these tools, allowing you to maintain and optimize your network with ease.

 Happy networking!